adphi-lp/adphi-www/docpad/src/render/house.html.md

 <h2>Workroom</h2>

 Need to make, break, or fix something?
-Our workroom has a wide variety of regular and power tools, a fully-functional lathe, and plenty of brothers to help you get started.
+Our workroom has a wide variety of regular and power tools, a fully-functional mill, and plenty of brothers to help you get started.
 Past projects include a manmade raft used to watch fireworks on the Charles and an LED dance floor.

 <img src="/images/workroom.jpg">

 <h2>Hot Tub</h2>

 One of our most memorable rooms, our hot tub is a great way to relax after a long day.
+Originally put in in 1993, it was recently renovated by our 2021 pledge class, the Tuxedos.

 <img src="/images/hottub.jpg">

 <h2>Mailroom</h2>

-In addition to holding all our mailboxes, our mailroom also has a big-screen TV with an Xbox One, a Wii U, and a Rock Band set provided by Eran Egozy (Co-founder of Harmonix, LP '95).
+In addition to holding all our mailboxes, pledge class Posiedon's project also has a big-screen TV with an Xbox One, a Wii U, and a Rock Band set provided by Eran Egozy (Co-founder of Harmonix, LP '95).
 <br />
 <br />

 <span class="col-small"> <img src="/images/mailroom1.jpg"> </span>
 <span class="col-small"> <img src="/images/mailroom2.jpg"> </span>

-It also holds our Gauntlet machine, an arcade system with over 8000 retro arcade games for brothers to play.

 <h2>TV Room</h2>